PowerShift Publications 2018-2011

 This publication by TTIP-Unfairhandelbar, Campact and PowerShift assesses the European Commission's reform proposals as insufficient, which still provide far-reaching privileges for foreign investors and increase the risk of ISDS lawsuits.

-Negotiated and sold: The impact of trade and investment policy on the energy transition and climate protection
+Negotiated and sold: The influence of trade and investment policy on energy transition and climate protection

-This study by Laura Weis critically examines the role of international trade and investment agreements in the energy transition and climate protection.
-Key topics of the study include Germany's and the EU's dependence on imports of fossil fuels and critical raw materials for renewable energy technologies, as well as the impact of free trade and investment protection agreements on national energy and climate policy.
+This study by Laura Weis critically examines the role of international trade and investment agreements in terms of energy transition and climate protection.
+Key topics of the study include the dependence of Germany and the EU on imports of fossil fuels and critical raw materials for renewable energy technologies as well as the impact of free trade and investment protection agreements on national energy and climate policy.

 2015